StormbreakerEnterprises/Tactics/README.md

 ## Units

-There are $x$ units in Tactics.
+There are 3 units in Tactics.
 They are:

 * Swordsman
 * Maceman